 The number of keywords the domain is bidding on.

 Historical data to uncover your competitors’ seasonal preferences in advertising — this may be especially interesting if it has been quite a while since you checked up on competitors’ ads.

 We decided to dig deeper into our model research and clicked on a blue cell in the Ad History report.
 We got to see an actual ad of Home Depot's, which was run at a particular point in time.
 A possible step would be to adapt this ad to our business, let it run, and see how it performs.

 You can focus on Google Shopping or display ads in your competitor analysis and use PLA Research and Display Advertising accordingly.
-There, you can analyze the distribution of a competitor’s GDN ads around the globe and measure your rivals’ advertising activity to understand which markets you should be targeting and how.
+In PLA Research, you can see the product listing ads other market players promote in different countries.
+In Display Advertising, you can analyze the distribution of a company’s GDN ads around the globe and measure your rivals’ advertising activity to understand which markets you should be targeting and how.

-With this step of competitor analysis, you will be able to analyze the pricing in the target segment and optimize your ad creatives (in terms of keywords, titles, and pictures) and ad spend for maximum ROI.
+With this step of competitor analysis, you will be able to analyze the pricing in the target segment by PLA ads and optimize your ad creatives (in terms of keywords, titles, and pictures) and ad spend for maximum ROI.

 This step can let you invest less effort into researching relevant topics and respected media that can mention you or place your backlink.

 Track online mentions of any word or phrase related to your rival’s brand name, product name, product category, motto, or anything else.
 You can research all of these with the Brand Monitoring tool.
 The report can help you: